DELETE [LOW_PRIORITY] [QUICK] [IGNORE] FROM tbl_name

 [WHERE where_condition]

 For the multiple-table syntax, DELETE deletes from each tbl_name the rows that satisfy the conditions.
-In this case, ORDER BY and LIMIT cannot be used.
+In this case, ORDER BY and LIMIT cannot be used.where_condition is an expression that evaluates to true for each row to be deleted.Important facts:

-• The time required to delete individual rows is exactly proportional to the number of indexes.
-To delete rows more quickly, you can increase the size of the key cache by increasing the key_buffer_size system variable.
+DELETE FROM tbl_name(without aWHEREclause) inautocommitmode, the sequence starts over for all storage engines exceptInnoDBandMyISAM.
+There are some exceptions to this behavior forInnoDBtables. - The time required to delete individual rows is exactly proportional to the number of indexes.
+To delete rows more quickly, you can increase the size of the key cache by increasing the

 DELETE FROM user WHERE name = ‘Veer’;